spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_batteryMaterials |
 | **Expected Value** | Array of material objects, each specifying the material name, identifier, and weight |

----

 ###### 6.1.4.3.1 materialIdentifier {#DigitalBatteryPassport_materialComposition_batteryMaterials_materialIdentifier}

-The *materialIdentifier* is the CAS number of the material.
+The `materialIdentifier` is the CAS number of the material.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|